 - Maintain at medium-high heat until temperature reads 235-240F.

 - Drizzle the sugar into the mixer immediately.
 At this point the meringue should be at the soft peak stage.

 - Run mixer until meringue is cool/tepid.

 - Switch to a paddle attachment.
 Add room temperature butter into running mixer one tablespoon piece at a time.

-- Add the salt and vanilla if using
+- Add the salt and vanilla if using.

 - Beat until butter is combined and mixture has reached a silky consistency.